Select and wear appropriate personal protective equipment (PPE) for work in healthcare settings

 Topic Overview

-The NCFE CACHE Level 2 Technical Occupational Entry in Healthcare Support (Diploma) is a vocational qualification designed to prepare you for a rewarding career as a healthcare support worker in settings like hospitals, care homes, or community healthcare.
-This diploma covers essential knowledge and skills, including communication, infection prevention, health and safety, and supporting individuals with their daily living activities.
-It aligns with the UK's Care Certificate standards and provides a solid foundation for progression to Level 3 qualifications or apprenticeships in health and social care.
+The NCFE CACHE Level 2 Extended Technical Occupational Entry in Healthcare Support (Diploma) is a vocational qualification designed to prepare you for a career as a healthcare support worker in settings like hospitals, GP surgeries, or care homes.
+This diploma covers essential knowledge and skills, including communication, infection control, health and safety, and person-centred care.
+It aligns with the Care Certificate standards and provides a solid foundation for progression to Level 3 qualifications or apprenticeships.

 Key Concepts